HJBerwick/HJBerwick.github.io/_posts/2024-05-09-chi-square-test.md

 The Chi-Square Test For Independence is a type of Hypothesis Test that assumes observed frequencies for categorical variables will match the expected frequencies.

-The *assumption* is the Null Hypothesis, which, as discussed above, is always the viewpoint that the two groups will be equal.
-With the Chi-Square Test For Independence we look to calculate a statistic which, based on the specified Acceptance Criteria will mean we either reject or support this initial assumption.
+The *assumption* is that the Null Hypothesis is, as discussed above, always the viewpoint that the two groups will be equal.
+With the Chi-Square Test For Independence we look to calculate a statistic which, based on the specified Acceptance Criteria, will mean we either reject or support this initial assumption.

 The *observed frequencies* are the true values that we’ve seen.